Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Acknowledgements

-{\it Acknowledgments} -- SVM acknowledges the support of the Churchill Scholarship.
+SVM acknowledges the support of the Churchill Scholarship.
 WD and MB acknowledge the support of the Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).
 MB acknowledges the support of the sponsorship from the Yangyang Development Fund.
 XY and HX acknowledge the support of National Natural Science Foundation of China (Grant No. 12274283) and Science and Technology Commission of Shanghai Municipality (Grant No. 24LZ1401000).
+BZ and JM acknowledges the support of the National Key Research and Development Program of China (No. 2022YFA1402702).
 This work is supported by the National Key R$\&$D Program of China (Grant Nos.
 2024YFA1409002, 2019YFA0308602), the National Natural Science Foundation of China (Grant No. 12074425), and the Fundamental Research Funds for the Central Universities, and the Research Funds of Renmin University of China (No. 23XNKJ22).
 We thank Dr. Meiyan Cui in Fujian Institute of Research on the Structure of Matter, Chinese Academy of Sciences, for the single-crystal XRD measurement and detailed refinement.